 - Move bangs from side to side with the wet brush, making sure to keep the nozzle pointed in the right direction.

-- Optional: Use a micro flat iron in a very small section starting with the bottom layer that sits on your skin and lightly clamp down, being careful not to straighten your ends and twist your wrist slightly in the direction that you prefer your bangs to lie.
-Finish it with a light holding hairspray and you're done!
+- Optional: Use a miniature flat iron in a very small section, starting with the bottom layer that sits on your skin and lightly clamp down, being careful not to straighten your ends and twist your wrist slightly in the direction that you prefer your bangs to lie.
+Finish it with a light holding hairspray.